 It’s not enough to write about a topic that everyone wants to read about; it needs to have something different.

 You’re mainly going to need to use your creativity here.
-You may also find inspiration from posts like this one by Gurru Says, which suggests a number of blog post ideas that can suit a variety of niches.
+You may also find inspiration from posts like this one that suggest different ways to come up with new blog post ideas.

 B. Elaborative posts